maximepvrt/nuxt-studio/playground/docus/content/index.md

   target: _blank
   to: https://content.nuxt.com
   ---
-  #titlepojpoj
+  #title
   Enhanced Markdown syntax by [Nuxt Content]{.text-primary}

   #description
-  The only thing you need to take care aboutopjopj is writing your content.
+  The only thing you need to take care about is writing your content.
 Write your pages in Markdown and extend with MDC syntax to embed Nuxt UI or custom Vue components.
 Structure, routing, and rendering are handled for you.
   :::

   :::u-page-feature